Price strategies: what is it and how to use it in your business?

 Amazon has recently introduced a music-streaming service worldwide, aiming at potential customers from different segments with different prices for the same service.
 They have 6 different price levels adapted to different kinds of customer needs.
 Thus they have already reached 55 million customers worldwide and are right on the heels of Apple and Spotify’s music services.
 Working with different pricing strategies at once is a clear benefit for both customers and businesses.

-With the insights that data on competitors' prices provide, it will no longer be aggressive price wars that are crucial to gaining market share but far more sophisticated price strategies that open up new opportunities to increase market share.
+With the data insights on competitors' prices provide, it will no longer be aggressive price wars that are crucial to gaining market share but far more sophisticated price strategies that open up new opportunities to increase market share.

 Apple is the "king" of price strategies, and it's quite interesting to follow their price strategies for electronics.
 In 2019, sales of Apple's iPhone were not as expected because of the price, which was "a factor" relating to the declining sales they had on their iPhone, according to Tim Cook.
 The reason was that the price was set too high in certain markets outside the US following the exchange rate of dollars, which gave some very disproportionate prices.
 Apple handled this quickly by quitting the exchange rate and no longer used the dollar price as their starting point but instead set prices based on the individual markets.
 Their price strategies were quickly adapted to the market and consumer buying behavior.